Hariharan-SV/Virtual-Machine/README.md

 **How is this better?**

-This provides an OS independant solution, i.e. The application can be used on any OS on the server side.
+This provides an OS independent solution, i.e. The application can be used on any OS on the server side.

 # Future Scope
 1. To enable automatic OS detection.